ludlovian/pipe/README.md

 ### postbox
 ```
 import Postbox from 'postbox'
-const pb = new Postbox()
+const pb = new Postbox(width = 1)
 ```

 Creates an empty postbox.
+The `width` is the concurrency - how many readers can read at a time.

 ### post
 `pb.post(item)`